yifeizhangcs/visual-attention-prompt/README.md

 ### Step 4: Highlight Unimportant Areas

 1. **Highlight Unimportant Areas**:
    - Draw on the uploaded image to highlight unimportant areas.
 These areas will be ignored during the analysis.
+This step is similar to the previous step.

 ![Highlight Unimportant Areas](images/Stage4_1.png)
 <p align="center">Fig 8: Highlight unimportant areas in the image.</p>

 2. **Proceed to the Next Step**:
    - Click the "Next: Classify Image" button to move to the next stage.

-### Step 5: Classification Result
+### Step 5: Classification Result & Refined Prompt Display

+1. **Classify Image**:
+   - Click the "Classify Image" button to perform the classification and view the results.

-1. **View Classification Results**:
+2. **View Classification Results**:
-   - The app will display the classification results based on your inputs and highlighted areas.
+   - The app will display the classification results and the masked image with refined prompt based on your inputs and highlighted areas.

 ![Classification Result](images/Stage5_1.png)
-<p align="center">Fig 9: View classification results.</p>
+<p align="center">Fig 9: View classification results and masked input.</p>